guzmanwolfrank/Data/AlgoSQL/readme.md

 We created a backtest in our Project.
 This backtest created a dataframe, which we then created a CSV for.
 We will import the csv and use SQL commands in SQLite to Query the data.
 <br/>

-Follow the project in our [jupyter notebook](https://github.com/guzmanwolfrank/SQL/blob/main/AlgoSQL/SQLproject.ipynb).
+## View code and the project in our [jupyter notebook](https://github.com/guzmanwolfrank/SQL/blob/main/AlgoSQL/SQLproject.ipynb).

 ## Objective